Natural fabric care of your sustainable clothing will extend its life and help protect the environment.

 - Whenever possible, dry laundry outdoors in fresh air.
 Otherwise, dry laundry in an unheated room or in a tumble dryer, because in heated rooms more energy is consumed for drying than in dryer

-- Dry white and light items in the sun and bright or dark items in the shade.
+- Dry white and light items in the sun and bright or dark items in the shade or on indoor drying racks.

 - Use towels to blot excess moisture from sweaters, stockings, delicate underwear.
 Hang these items to dry only if the weight of the water will not stretch them out of shape; otherwise, dry them with a towel on a flat surface.